This post may contain affiliate links. Please read my affiliate policy.

 Table of Contents

-Ingredients in a Kale Mango Smoothie
+Kale Mango Smoothie Ingredients

 - Kale: Loaded with nutrients and plant power, kale helps fuel your day the green way.
 You can even freeze kale ahead of time so your smoothie comes out colder and smoother every time.

 - Coconut Milk: I like using light canned coconut milk in this recipe to get the cream factor without the extra fat.
 These are my favorite coconut milk brands.
-You can use canned or carton, whichever your preference, or go all out and learn how to make coconut milk!
+You can use canned or carton, whichever your preference, or go all out and learn how to make coconut milk.

 - Mango: The mighty mango may be mild in flavor, yet it adds the perfect amount of sweetness and cream to this recipe.